 “I have been happier during these past few years than at any time during all of my career.” – Judy Garland, 1956

 June 9, 1935: Here is an article from the Nevada State Journal (out of Reno), which notes the Cal-Neva Lodge’s upcoming opening of their 1935 season.
 It lists the various acts, including “the three Garland sisters, who have been appearing in M-G-M pictures…” The sisters’ run at the lodge (June 15 to July 26, 1935) was quite successful.
 Judy’s sister Suzanne met musician Lee Kahn whom she would soon marry, breaking up the sister act.

-Of note is that the date of the filming of La Fiesta de Santa Barbara (the MGM short in which the sisters appeared and the article apparently references) was allegedly August 12th, which is a full two months later.
-This means that either the sisters were already signed for the short but filming was delayed yet they still included it on their resume, or the short was filmed earlier than that August date.
+Of note is that the date of the filming of La Fiesta de Santa Barbara (the MGM short in which the sisters appeared and the article references) was allegedly August 12th, which is a full two months after this article.
+This means that either the sisters were already signed for the short but filming was delayed yet they still included it on their resume, or the short was filmed earlier than that assumed August date.

 June 9, 1943: Judy’s last day of work on MGM’s production of the Gershwin musical Girl Crazy consisted of a pre-recording/scoring session.
 Judy hummed, while musical director Roger Edens whistled (standing in for Judy’s co-star Mickey Rooney).
 The humming and whistling were a part of the underscoring of the “Walking in the Garden” scene in the finished film.